mirage/charrua/README.md

 (https://github.com/mirage/mirage-www/wiki/Pioneer-Projects) projects.

-The master branch depends on upcoming mirage 2.9 at this point, if you want to use it, you'll have to add the mirage development branch to opam:
+The master branch depends on upcoming mirage 2.9 at this point, if you want to use it, you'll have to add the mirage development branch to opam, it also requires opam version >= 1.2.2.

 ```
 opam remote add mirage-dev https://github.com/mirage/mirage-dev.git